What to Expect on a Youth Work Placement

 • Trainer mentorship from experienced professionals

-Explore our Certificate IV in Youth Work (online) or learn more about our Community Services and Mental Health courses.
+Explore our Certificate IV in Youth Work and Certificate IV in Child, Youth and Family Intervention, or learn more about our community services and mental health courses.

 Your Next Step

-With the right preparation, attitude, and support from Hader Institute of Education, you’ll graduate ready to change lives and contribute to stronger, more connected communities.
+With the right preparation, attitude, and support from Hader, you'll graduate ready to help change lives and contribute to stronger, more connected communities.

 Blog